 Not currently designated at national, state, or local level

 Potentially eligible as a contributing resource

 This is a 2.5-story single-family residence in the Craftsman style with Queen Anne influences built in 1911.
+The building is rectangular in plan.
 The structural system is frame.
 Exterior walls are original wood siding and original wood shingles.
 The building has a medium front gable roof clad in replacement asphalt shingles with box cornice.
 There is one side right, front slope, brick chimney.
 Windows are original wood, 1/1 double-hung sashes.
 Art glass windows in front gable and flanking chimney on south elevation.
 New art glass windows on south to match.
 There is a single-story, full-span enclosed porch characterized by a hip roof clad in asphalt shingles with square wood posts.
 Glazed door with sidelights on left side of porch facing front.
 There is a two-story, rear, frame addition.

 * Date source: Village of Oak Park building permit archives.